TestingPathways/testingpathways/pathways/fundamentals/computer_basics.md

 ## Knowledge Check

 - What is the difference between hardware and software?
-- Can your PC work without an Operating System
+- Can your PC work without an Operating System?
-- Is this website open or closed source
+- Is this website open or closed source?
-- Which shortcut key on your computer takes a screenshot
+- Which shortcut key on your computer takes a screenshot?
 - Think of your passwords, are they strong?
 (If not, go change them now!)

 ## Additional Resources